ℹ️Glossary

 Assessment

-A regulatory GHG Assessment (BEGES-R if abbreviated)
+A Regulatory GHG Assessment (BEGES-R if abbreviated)

 A Bilan Carbone® (BC® if abbreviated)